rjlee/grove_orp_exporter/README.md

 Total Cost = £130.

+The lowest cost equivalent I could find was <a href="https://atlas-scientific.com/kits/wi-fi-pool-kit/">Atlast Scientific Pool Kit</a> at $280 USD.

 ## Software Installation

 The board used is a <a href="https://wiki.seeedstudio.com/Seeeduino_Lotus_Cortex-M0-/">Seeeduino Lotus Cortex-M0+</a>.
 Follow the board setup instructions on the page to configure the board in the Arduino environment.